 Besides this, offices can implement different functionalities for the same space and more communal areas spread across other locations.

 What will remain is the essence of the location.
 What will change related to this is how to reach said location.
 Optimal reachability will be necessary for offices of the future.
-Brussels should remain the default choice because of the many European instances that stay in the capital.
+Brussels should remain the default choice because of the many European instances in the capital.
 However, other companies might start to look elsewhere.

 Finally, the cost will still play a critical determining factor in the final choice.
 Here, Brussel is a good option for many European companies due to its relatively low rental prices (compared to many other locations).